openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/anomaly/index.rst

 Reconstruction-based Models
 ---------------------------
 These models initially extract features from a CNN or transformer and subsequently reconstruct the input image.
 The anomaly score is then calculated as the distance between the input image and the reconstructed image.
-OTX currently supports `DRÆM – A discriminatively trained reconstruction embedding for surface anomaly detection <https://arxiv.org/pdf/2108.07610v2.pdf>`_.
+OpenVINO Training Extensions currently supports `DRÆM – A discriminatively trained reconstruction embedding for surface anomaly detection <https://arxiv.org/pdf/2108.07610v2.pdf>`_.

 DRÆM
 ^^^^